avocodo/MendixStlViewer/README.md

 ## STLViewer
-Used to display STL Filedocuments in Mendix.
+Used to display STL file documents in Mendix.
 This widget displays basic information like length, width and height.
 The aproximate volume of a 3D STL model can be extracted and stored in a variable if needed.

 ## Features
-Display of 3D STL Model, Calculate and store volume, display dimensions
+Display of 3D STL model, calculate and store volume, display dimensions

 ## Development and contribution